History of the Atlanta Braves: Milwaukee years

-The Braves were somewhat mediocre as the 1960s began, but fattened up on the expansion New York Mets and Houston Colt .45s (now the American League Astros) starting in 1962.
-Their last campaign in Milwaukee in 1965 saw the team finish 86–76, good for fifth place in the National League; Major League Baseball would not return to Milwaukee until 1970, when a new version of the American League Brewers moved from Seattle (they are now in the National League).
-The Milwaukee Braves are the only team in the modern era to play more than one season and never had a losing record.
+The team drew over 2.2 million at home during the regular season, then went on to its first World Series win in over 40 years, defeating the New York Yankees.

-Move to Atlanta
+The move to Atlanta

-Lou Perini sold the Braves to a Chicago-based group led by William Bartholomay after the 1962 season.
+After the period of success was over, Lou Perini sold the Braves to a Chicago-based group led by William Bartholomay after the 1962 season.
 The ink had barely dried on the deal when Bartholomay started shopping the Braves to a larger television market.
 At the same time, the fast-growing city of Atlanta, led by Mayor Ivan Allen, Jr., constructed a new $18 million, 52,007–60,606 seat multi-purpose stadium in less than one year, Atlanta Stadium (later on known as Atlanta–Fulton County Stadium from 1976 until 1996 with its demolition in 1997), which was officially opened in 1965 in hopes of luring an existing major league and/or NFL/AFL team.

 After the city failed to lure the Kansas City A's (who moved to Oakland in 1968), Allen courted the Braves, who announced their intention to move to Atlanta for the 1965 season.
 However, an injunction filed in Wisconsin forced the Braves to play a lame-duck season in Milwaukee, but the home attendance was less than 560,000.
 In the interim, Atlanta Stadium played host to the Braves' new Triple-A affiliate, the Atlanta Crackers of the International League.
 The Braves had bought the Crackers in order to secure the major-league rights to the Atlanta area; in those days, the owner of a minor-league team also owned the major league rights to that city.

 The Braves completed the move to Atlanta prior to the 1966 season, and drew over 1.5 million in the new stadium that first year.
 Before that season, they moved the Crackers to Richmond, Virginia as the Richmond Braves.